 Last year, it was planned that the race would be streamed, and this was a huge deal, as the women’s race was on the same day and exactly the same course as the men’s Tour de Yorkshire Stage 2, with a huge £50,000 prize pot.
 It was going to be live in full on Eurosport (I was commentating!) and the last 3 hours shown live on ITV4.
 However, like RvV, huge bad luck hit the race, as the ‘plane that should have sent the signal from the race motos to the broadcasters had a mechanical problem, and we could only see the final sprint from the fixed cameras.
 SO disappointing – and such a random piece of bad luck for the race organisers, who were innovative in so many ways.

-We can only hope it will be live this year, because once again, the women race the same roads and same day as the men’s Stage 2, from Tadcaster to Harrogate – and if you want to, you can send positive questions/messages to the race organisers on their excellent twitter, facebook and website.
+Luckily, it’ll be streamed live this year, because once again, the women race the same roads and same day as the men’s Stage 2, from Tadcaster to Harrogate – and if you want to, you can send positive questions/messages to the race organisers on their excellent twitter, facebook and website.

-3rd-7th May – Redlands Bicycle Classic (USA, National) – LIVE
+3rd-7th May – Redlands Bicycle Classic (USA, National) – NOT LIVE

 While the Dutch lead the way in showing women’s cycling on their mainstream media, the USA scene is famous for using new technologies to produce creative streams from all kinds of races – and last year, the fantastic Redlands Classic joined in.
 It may be a domestic level race, rather than UCI, but it is a great example of USA racing, with men and women racing on the same courses, including some massively fast crit stages, and a huge festival of cycling, with races for para-cyclists, lower Cat riders and all ages of children, under the California sun – a real community affair.